14B ncac 16 .1307 TRAINING REQUIREMENTS FOR UNARMED Armored car service GUARDS

 (4) All students in each classroom are able to see and read the screen or monitor, and they must be able to hear and understand the audio presentation.
 All monitors used in each classroom must be at least 32 inches wide.

-(5) The technology used is of sufficient quality so that the training audio and video is done smoothly and without interruption.
+(5) The technology used is of sufficient quality so that the training audio and video is delivered smoothly and without interruption.

-(7) The total number of students receiving the interactive training at one time does not exceed 35 students.
+(7) The total number of students receiving remote training at one time does not exceed 35 students.

-(8) All training not included in the NC Private Protective Services unarmed armored car service guard training manual is done either before or after the 16 hour unarmed armored car service guard training.
+(8) Any additional training beyond the Board mandated training in the unarmed armored car service guard training manual is taught either before or after the 16 hour unarmed armored car service guard training.

-(9) The Director of Private Protective Services is notified five days prior to training of the location of each classroom, the name and location of the certified trainer, and the number of students who will be present.
+(9) The Director is notified five days prior to training of the location of each classroom, the name of the certified trainer, and the number of students who will be present.

 (10) The sponsoring agency allows the Director or designee access via computer to the training during the time that it is taking place.